Kevinconnu/banditSolver/README.md

 # banditSolver
-banditSolver.py is a basic python 3 program made to solve levels of the [Bandit Labs CTF](https://overthewire.org/wargames/bandit/) using a json config file as input.
+banditSolver.py is a basic python 3 program made to solve levels of the [Bandit Labs CTF](https://overthewire.org/wargames/bandit/) using a JSON config file as input.

 ## Dependencies
 -pwntools (use [pip](https://pip.pypa.io/en/stable/) to install)